-Intrusion Detection & Extrusion Analysis Skills (IDEAS)
+IDEAS: Intrusion Detection & Extrusion Analysis Skills

-- Course length: eight (8) days over two (2) weeks - Course format: The course consists of a mixture of classroom lectures (40%) and challenging hands-on lab work (60%).
-The course culminates in a 1-day network traffic investigation exercise. - Prerequisites: SCINS or equivalent background. - Objective: The objective of the Intrusion Detection & Extrusion Analysis Skills (IDEAS) is to provide students with theoretical and practical intrusion detection analysis techniques as well as network traffic analysis skills.
+- Course length: twelve (12) days (delivered at RMC) over six (6) weeks. - Course format: Each week consists of two days (2) classroom insctruction (30%) and challenging hands-on lab work (70%).
+The course culminates in a 2-day network traffic investigation exercise. - Prerequisites: SCINS or equivalent background. - Objective: The objective of the Intrusion Detection & Extrusion Analysis Skills (IDEAS) is to provide students with theoretical and practical intrusion detection analysis techniques as well as network traffic analysis skills.

-Malware Analysis Short Course (MASC)
+MASC: Malware Analysis Short Course

-- Course length: fifteen (15) days (three (3) days per week over five (5) weeks) - Course format: Each week consists of two (2) days of classroom instruction and supervised hands-on practical analysis followed by one (1) day of independent investigation (homework completed outside the classroom). - Prerequisites: SCINS or successful completion of a pre-study distance learning package provided by the Canadian Forces School of Communications and Electronics (CFSCE).
-Students with an academic background in community college level Computer Programming or Computer Technology, or university level Computer Science or Computer Engineering may request to be exempt from the pre-study package.
-Exemption is at the discretion of the course loading authority in consultation with the instructor. - Objective: The Malware Analysis Short Course (MASC) provides a basic foundation in the concepts and application of static and dynamic analysis for the purpose of reverse engineering malicious software.
+- Course length: fourteen (14) days (delivered at RMC) over six (6) weeks. - Course format: Each week consists of two (2) days of classroom instruction (30%) and challanging hands-on practical analysis (70%).
+Weeks 1 through 4 also include one (1) day of independent investigation (homework completed outside the classroom). - Prerequisites: CompFun-1 and SCINS or equivalent background.
+Students with an academic background consisting of community college level Computer Programming or Computer Technology, or university level Computer Science or Computer Engineering may request attend the course without the prerequisites. - Objective: The Malware Analysis Short Course (MASC) provides a basic foundation in the concepts and application of static and dynamic analysis for the purpose of reverse engineering malicious software.